-To further demonstrate continuous improvement, Central Elgin shall conduct an Annual Review of its asset management progress on or before July 1.

-The Annual Review shall explicitly address,
+To further demonstrate continuous improvement, Central Elgin shall conduct an annual review of its asset management progress on or before July 1.
+The annual review shall explicitly address,

-- Central Elgin's progress in implementing its Asset Management Plan. - Any factors preventing the Municipality from implementing its Asset Management Plans. - The strategy to address factors impeding the Municipality's ability to implement its Asset Management Plans
+- I. Central Elgin's progress in implementing its asset management plan - II.
+Any factors impeding the municipality's ability to implement its asset management plans; an - III.
+The strategy to address factors impeding the municipality's ability to implement its asset management plans